transcom/mymove-docs/docs/dev/contributing/backend/Guide-to-Creating-an-Endpoint.md

 #### Description Section and the response body
 In your endpoint description make sure that the following fields are included when necessary:
 * required - fields that are required are listed in the description section.
 * x-nullable - this indicates that the value of a particular property may be null.
+It will also return null if the value doesn't exist otherwise it will be omitted if x-nullable is false.
+* x-omitempty -  this extension is good to add and set it to false if we don't want that field to be omitted if it is empty.
 * readOnly - sometimes you will need specify a readyonly property, for example when the property differs in a GET from a POST or PATCH.
 Note: readOnly properties are included in responses but not in requests.
 * eTag - An entity tag is provided so that a browser client or a script can make conditional REST requests using optimistic concurrency control.
 All eTags must be marked as readOnly.

 An example of the ListMove description is as follows:

           ListMove:
-            description: >
+            description:
-              An abbreviated definition for a move, without all the nested information (shipments, service items, etc).
-Used to fetch a list of moves more efficiently.
+                $ref: 'info/{file_name}.md'
             type: object
             properties:
               id: